allenjwelch/cicerowned_project/README.md

 #### Heroku: https://cicerowned.herokuapp.com/

 ## Description:
-An educational web application designed to assist servers and beer drinkers alike in their pursuit of earning their Cicerone Cerifications.
+An educational web application designed to assist servers and beer drinkers alike in their pursuit of earning their Cicerone Certifications.

 ![title image](/public/assets/images/#.png)